najordan1/cs_3754/README.md

 # cs_3754
-Cloud Software Development Final Project
+Cloud Software Development Final Project \n
 A MEAN stack application that serves as a group expense tracker, where individuals can create accounts, be members of 'groups,' log expenses, settle up, and view graphics about spending habits.